Koushik-p-g-v/hello/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to E-commerce project using Java!
+Welcome to github documentation
 ===============================================================

 .. toctree::
    :maxdepth: 2
    :numbered:

-   file1.md
+   hello.md
    file2.md